jennybc/arms-length-render/README.md

     - desired directory for results Markdown and HTML files: `PROJDIR/html-high/html-low`
     - value of `utf8_input` in `render()` and `input` in `pandoc_convert()`: `../html-high/html-low/foo.utf8.md`
     - value of `pandoc_to` in `render()` and `output` in `pandoc_convert()`: `../html-high/html-low/foo.utf8.html`
   * The pandoc arguments are then built up including these paths that are relative to the wrong working directory and fatal errors ensue re: various files not being found / existing.
 Inside `pandoc_convert()`, the `input` and `output` arguments need to be processed so that they are correct relative to the current working directory, which I suspect will always be the `intermediates` directory, since it's based on `input`.
+For `input` this is easy -- just use `basename()`.
+But it might not be so easy for `output`, since the `intermediates_dir` doesn't necessarily equal the `output_dir`.